sfazliddinov385/defender-detection-engineering-lab/response/incident-response-runbook.md

 ## Recover

 I released victim-a from isolation (Device page → "..." → Release from isolation), with a comment noting the cleanup was confirmed.
-That closes the cycle and puts the machine back to normal.
+That closes the cycle and returns the machine to normal.

 ---

-## Tier 1 vs Tier 2

-Worth noting for a SOC.
-Detection, triage, and the verdict (True Positive) are Tier 1 work.
-Containment by portal isolation is usually Tier 1 or a Tier 1/Tier 2 handoff.
-Hands-on Live Response cleanup and cross-host work lean toward Tier 2 / incident handler.
-Running the whole cycle end to end in the lab shows the full pipeline, while being clear about where the tier lines usually sit in a staffed SOC.
+## Lessons learned

+A few takeaways from running the full cycle:

+- **The registry value was the real foothold, not a file.** The payload script was never on disk.
+The persistence lived entirely in the Run key.
+The lesson: don't assume a referenced file exists — verify, and remediate the mechanism (the key), not just the artifact.
+- **Default detection had full visibility but raised nothing.** Every stage was in telemetry, yet no built-in incident fired.
+Visibility is not detection.
+Custom detection engineering closed the gap.
+- **Correlation depends on shared entities.** The two same-host, same-user alerts merged; the cross-host lateral-movement alert stayed separate.
+Tighter entity overlap would have grouped them.
+Worth knowing when reading how an EDR builds incidents.
+- **Live Response works through isolation.** The EDR channel stayed up even with the host network-isolated, which let me eradicate remotely without lifting containment.